Under the 'more' tab, you can find statistics regarding your field. Learn what the information means

 Choosing Statistics for Specific Images and Dates

-You can use the TerrAvion Digest to analyze statistics for a particular field over time, or for multiple fields within a week.
+You can use the TerrAvion Statistics to analyze statistics for a particular field over time, or for multiple fields within a week.

-At the top of the table, you can chose the date range for which you would like to see information of the selected field.
+At the top of the table, you can choose the date range for information on the selected field.
 Expanding the range allows you to see all the information for the selected dates, which will enable you to understand statistical changes in your field over time.

 Click on the All Fields button at the top of the table to see statistics for every field in your account for a specified week.
 You can arrange the table by field name, date, sun angle, or any data category at the top of the page by clicking on a label.